Online Learning and Control for Data-Augmented Quadrotor Model: SIMULATION EXPERIMENTS

 The MPC is parametrized with a desired horizon look--forward time $t_h$ and the number of prediction steps $n_h$.
 The length of one prediction step is thus given by $T_h = \frac{t_h}{n_h}$.

-To solve the MPC problem at each time step, we use the \textit{Sequential quadratic programming real-time iteration} (\sqprti/) solver type \cite{verschueren2022acados}.
+To solve the MPC problem at each time step, we use the \emph{Sequential quadratic programming real-time iteration} (\sqprti/) solver type \citep{verschueren2022acados}.
 This solver attempts to solve the optimization problem iteratively, but instead of iterating until a desired optimality condition is satisfied, it performs only a single iteration and then returns the current solution.
 This non-optimal solution is then used instead of the optimal quadrotor control.
-At the next time step, the system state is updated and the solver begins to solve the optimization problem again, but this time using the previous solution as an initial guess.
-The \sqprti/ solver scheme allows us to control the quadrotor in real time, but it is not guaranteed to find the optimal solution, especially during the first few control loops.

 \if 0=1